 Corinthian Matters is devoted to the archaeological and historical research of the modern region of the Corinthia.
 Although the website is designed to promote the study of the history and archaeology of the city and territory of ancient Corinth, it gives attention to the study of the broader modern Greek administrative unit of the Corinthia including Sikyonia, Cleonae, and the Nemea Valley, as well as other news and scholarship about the archaeology of Greece.
+I also write about other topics that I research, such as the history and archaeology of early Christianity, which naturally connect with the student of ancient Corinth.

 I (David Pettegrew) created the site to popularize Corinthian studies and connect a broader public audience with current scholarship which comes out daily.
 Since antiquity, people have been fascinated with the city on the Isthmus, its reputation for wealth and extravagant living, and its association with bustling crowds.
 Today Corinth continues to interest and fascinate visitors because of its well-excavated Roman remains, its dramatic and curious landscape, and its connections with the apostle Paul and the first Christian communities.
 This site is primarily a resource for the study of the city and its territory, including the issues surrounding the letters of the apostle Paul to the Corinthians, but I also use it as a platform for discussing and releasing my own current research projects.